Science Fellows (NAPS) – paid position

 - “During my time as a Science Fellow, your support and guidance were much appreciated.
 Going to Greylock Elementary School and working with Mrs. Rondeau was one of the highlights of my senior year, so I am sincerely thankful for all that you do to sustain and improve the NAPS program at CLiA!
 My only regret is not joining the program sooner.”
 Karla De La Fuente ’22”

 - “The Williams students bring another “voice” to the classroom.
 They bring a different energy and perspective that enhances the programs that the classroom teacher already has in place.”
 NAPS teacher, end of the year 2023

 Goals & Responsibilities

 Science Fellows working in North Adams schools teach one science lesson each week and participate in related program activities.
-As part of the Teaching to Learn initiative, these activities include attendance at orientations, participation in periodic trainings focused on effective science teaching, planning time with teaching partners, and weekly debriefing with North Adams teachers in whose classrooms Science Fellows work.
-For any further questions, email Molly Polk.
+The Science Fellow Program continues to be based off of the Teaching to Learn initiative (part of an NSF grant that ended several years ago, but has left lasting beneficial curricular changes).
+Science Fellow responsibilities and activities include attendance at orientations, participation in periodic trainings focused on effective science teaching as well as social/emotional learning and issues directly related to teaching elementary children, planning time with teaching partners, and weekly debriefing with North Adams teachers in whose classrooms Science Fellows work.
+For any further questions, email Amy Sosne.